hamishjefford/eyeMod/README.md

 make

-./bin/eyeMod # the executable file
+./bin/eyeMod (Runs the the executable file)

 ```